 - pepper to season

-- Add the rosemary into the skillet.
+- Add the rosemary to the skillet.

 - Add chicken thighs and cook for about 5-7 minutes flipping over, cooking on the other side for another 5-7 minutes.